rlawjdghek/rlawjdghek.github.io/_posts/Paper&Knowledge/2021-07-13-good_sentences.md

 2. In this paper, <u>our goal is twofold</u>; we investigate ...

-3. <u>With the hope that</u> these insights could motivate future work, we have open-sourced all the datasets, the pre-processing and synthetic scripts, and the algorithm implementationin TODS.
+3. <u>With the hope that</u> these insights could motivate future work, we have open-sourced all the datasets, the pre-processing and synthetic scripts, and the algorithm implementation in TODS.
 [Revisiting time series outlier detection: definitions and benchmarks.]

 4. However, <u>their unstructured nature</u> combined with the complexity and ambiguity of natural language <u>pose</u> a challenge when using radiology reports for clinical research and other downstream applications,